swatson-phillips/GT-CS-3312-SampleRepo/docs/lessonPlans/D3-LessonPlan-ProjectManagement-VideoDemo.md

     * Click "Start" and "Send an Envelope"
     * Click "Upload" and select the client charter
     * Fill in the signers: your client, yourself, and your instructor
-    * Set the signing order so that it is you, then your client, then your instructor (Suzy.watson-phillips@cc.gatech.edu)
+    * Set the signing order so that it is you, then your client, then your instructor (swatson38@cc.gatech.edu)
     * Click next
     * Drag over the appropriate fields
     * Make sure to preview a your client!